Guillem96/efficientdet-tf/README.md

                                   EfficientDet
   --freeze-backbone / --no-freeze-backbone
-                                  Wether or not freeze EfficientNet backbone --epochs INTEGER                Number of epochs to train the model --batch-size INTEGER            Dataset batch size --grad-accum-steps INTEGER      Gradient accumulation steps.
-Simulates a larger batch size, for example if
-                                  batch_size=16 and grad_accum_steps=2 the
-                                  simulated batch size is 16 * 2 = 32
-  --learning-rate FLOAT           Optimizer learning rate.
-It is recommended
-                                  to reduce it in case backbone is not frozen --w-scheduler / --wo-scheduler  With learning rate scheduler or not.
-If left to true, --learning-rate option will act as max lr for the scheduler --print-freq INTEGER            Print training loss every n steps --validate-freq INTEGER         Print COCO evaluations every n epochs --format [VOC|labelme]          Dataset to use for training  [required] --train-dataset DIRECTORY       Path to annotations and images  [required] --val-dataset DIRECTORY         Path to validation annotations.
-If it is not set by the user, validation won't be performed --images-path DIRECTORY         Base path to images.
-Required when using labelme format  [required] --n-classes INTEGER             Number of important classes without taking background into account  [required] --classes-names TEXT            Only required when format is labelme.
-Name of classes separated using comma.
+                                  Wether or not freeze EfficientNet backbone --print-freq INTEGER            Print training loss every n steps --validate-freq INTEGER         Print COCO evaluations every n epochs --epochs INTEGER                Number of epochs to train the model --batch-size INTEGER            Dataset batch size --learning-rate FLOAT           Optimizer learning rate.
+It is recommended to reduce it in case backbone is not frozen --w-scheduler / --wo-scheduler  With learning rate scheduler or not.
+If left to true, --learning-rate option will act as max lr for the scheduler --alpha FLOAT                   Proportion to reduce the learning rate during the decay period --checkpoint PATH               Path to model checkpoint --from-pretrained TEXT          Path or reference to pretrained model.
+For example if you want to train a model from a VOC pretrained checkpoint, use the value
-                                  class1,class2,class3
+                                  --from-pretrained D0-VOC
-  --checkpoint PATH               Path to model checkpoint --save-dir DIRECTORY            Directory to save model weights  [required] --help                          Show this message and exit.
+  --save-dir DIRECTORY            Directory to save model weights  [required] --help                          Show this message and exit.

+Commands:
+  VOC
+  labelme
 ```

 ### Train the model with labelme format